esluyter/ESTimeline/README.md

     - Snap to grid optional
   - Optional full GUI mixing interface using ddwMixerChannel
     - track insert FX, pre fade sends and post fade sends
-    - automate mixer channel parameters (level, pan, sends, insert fx parameters) with envelopes
+    - automate mixer channel parameters (level, pan, sends, insert fx parameters) with envelopes -- *only level and pan yet implemented*
   - Gray playhead is "scheduling playhead" and black playhead is "sounding playhead" -- to take into account server latency.
     - Routines can be played with additional latency so non-sounding events line up with the sounding playhead.
 The goal is an accurate visual representation of what you are hearing / when the code is executed
 - **Non-linear:** "goto" command to jump to a clip or a point in time enabling complex real-time behaviors (variable-length looping, conditional branching...)